toradex/meta-toradex-security/docs/README-encryption.md

 > **WARNING**: Do not change `TDX_ENC_CIPHER` on a device that already contains data encrypted with the existing mapping.
 The new cipher configuration will not decrypt the existing ciphertext correctly.
 To migrate an existing device, back up the data, remove the existing encrypted state/key material used by this workflow, and allow the partition to be initialized again with the new setting.

 The dm-crypt subsystem uses the Linux kernel crypto API, so hardware-backed AES acceleration can be used transparently when the appropriate backend is available and loaded (e.g. CAAM on iMX based SoMs).

+On TI K3-based SoMs, this layer blacklists the `sa2ul` crypto driver, because its hardware offload does not work correctly when mounting a dm-crypt partition.
+Encryption on those SoMs therefore falls back to the kernel's CPU-based AES implementation.

 ## Notes on using CAAM